Ozon: Financial performance

+Ozon Bank

+In 2021, Ozon acquired Oney Bank from Sovcombank for around $10 million and soon renamed it Ozon Bank.
+After Russia's full-scale invasion of Ukraine, the Office of Foreign Assets Control (OFAC) added the bank to the Specially Designated Nationals and Blocked Persons List (SDN List) on the basis of its connection to Sovcombank, but removed them in late March 2022 after an appeal by its parent company.
+In the summer of 2026, the United Kingdom placed new sanctions on the bank, as did the European Union which also placed sanctions on its shareholder Sistema.

 2022 fire at the Istra (Moscow) fulfilment centre

 On August 3, 2022, a large fire destroyed approx 50,000SQM of warehouse (Approx 1/3rd of the building) including the contents of the building the external walls and roof.
 At least one person died and 13 were injured in the fire.
 The emergencies ministry initially said the fire had spread to an area of 35,000 square metres but later revised this to approx 50,000SQM.
 A fire-pumping station, an Mi-8 helicopter, two Ka-32 helicopters, 150 firefighters and 40 other pieces of equipment were deployed to the scene, it said.

 Products and services

 Ozon offers more than 9 million products across more than 20 product categories including clothing, groceries, home goods and electronics.
 After a large increase in the available assortment, the volume of orders more than doubled in 2019 to 32.2 million.

 In early 2019, the company launched a service called Ozon.Invest that grants loans to small and medium-sized businesses that sell their products on the Ozon marketplace.
 Ozon was also the first online retailer in Russia to launch consumer loans for multi-category online purchases, as well as its own debit card with a cashback feature.

 Ozon has been operating a marketplace platform for third-party sellers since 2018.
 In June 2020, the marketplace had more than 13,000 sellers who accounted for more than 85% of the assortment on the site.

 In November 2021 “Ozon” announced the opening of pilot pickup mini-points, at least 15 square meters each, in small Russian towns from the beginning of 2022.

 In August 2022, Ozon announced the launch of an ad service for the sale of goods from individuals.
 The pilot region was the Rostov region.